makersacademy/airport_challenge/README.md

 ## How to use

-* From the root directory load ./lib/airports.rb into irb.
+* From the root directory load ./lib/airports.rb, ./lib/planes.rb and
+./lib/weather.rb into irb.

 * Create new planes with Plane.new, and new airports with Airport.new(capacity).
 The default capacity for airports is 10 (if no argument given).